Druue/OOP_Project/docs/agendas/client-meeting.md

 The key difference between an unavailable and reserved timeslot is that a reserved timeslot can be made availible once the user who reserved the timeslot cancels his/her reservation.
 An unavailible timeslot means that that room most likely will never be availible at that time, or that a holiday is occuring.

+### Bikes

+A user is able to reserve a bike from a building, if that building is open and has bikes availible.
+Since a building will (most likely) contain multiple bikes, it is possible that two (or more) users reserve a bike from a building during the same timeslot.

+Furthermore, it is assumed that a user returns his/her reserved bike to the building he/she got it from.

 # Additional Features

 These are features that do not necessarily have to be implemented, but would be considered a good addition to the application.